Latest News

 A man sitting in front of a screen

-St Peter’s College congratulates alumnus and Honorary Fellow Mark Carney (MPhil Economics, 1991), who has been named the next Canadian Prime Minister.
+St Peter’s College congratulates alumnus and Honorary Fellow Mark Carney (MPhil Economics, 1991), who was named the next Canadian Prime Minister in March 2025 and, as a result of the General Election in April, was confirmed for a further term.

 Carney received his BA at Harvard University.
 At the University of Oxford, he pursued his MPhil in Economics at St Peter’s College from 1991 to 1993, followed by a DPhil in Economics at Nuffield College, which he completed in 1995.